 One American passenger asked whether the cuppa in front of them was a Brazillian Coffee.
 The story goes that Joe replied: “no, it’s Irish”.
 Suffice to say, everyone in the restaurant that night was pleasantly surprised.
-Irish Coffee was born!
+It was born!

 How to Make Irish Coffee